AvtsVivek/Rss-Hidden-Facts/src/MoohBhang/README.md

 15. The global Mafia and the complex game starts.
 Do you know the meaning of Noor Kushti?
-Pretending to fight.
+NooraKushti, NuraKushti, kusti Pretending to fight.
 How many of you understand this? https://youtu.be/y1bNWtKqbPU?t=1325s

 16. I came our from Gandhism.
 Modi is Gandhi II.
 This Gandhi II is way ahead of Gandhi I in Truptikaran. https://youtu.be/y1bNWtKqbPU?t=1381